hexdump0815/vcvrack-dockerbuild-v1/readme-arm-build-on-intel.txt

-in case you want to build the arm versions on an intel machine the following should work (assuming ubuntu 18.04 on x86_64 (64bit) linux with working docker installation) - just roughly tested, but should work ...
+in case you want to build the arm versions on an intel machine the following should work (assuming ubuntu 18.04 on x86_64 (64bit) linux with working docker installation) - just roughly tested, but should work ... as it is emulating the arm cpu in software on intel it will be way slower than building natively on arm

 - install qemu-user-static to do the cpu translation in software for arm 32bit and 64bit